SaquibAnwar/udaan-api/README.md

 # HouseKeeping API (Udaan.com)
->api made of udaan.com's test.
+>api made for udaan.com's test.

 ### Framework Used : Node.js
 >make sure you have node.js installed in your system.